 - Our co-founder is doing an AMA live on Reddit this Tuesday.
-Reply with your questions and we’ll add it to his list!
+Reply with your questions and we’ll add it to his/her list!

 10) Events and webinars

-During these events, send out polls and observe what people are dropping into the Q&A section.
-Let attendees ask questions and be sure to record and catalog their questions and comments after every event — from personal experience I know they can pile up and get overwhelming.
+During these events, send out polls and observe what people drop into the Q&A section.
+Let attendees ask questions, and be sure to record and catalog their inquiries and comments after every event — from personal experience, I know they can pile up and become overwhelming.

 How to apply it

-Look at the type of event you’re hosting, first.
+Look at the type of event you’re hosting first.
 Is it a top-of-funnel event, where your audience isn’t too familiar with you yet?
-You probably don’t want to ask “what’s stopping you from signing up today” in a live poll.
+Then you probably don’t want to ask, “What’s stopping you from signing up today?” in a live poll.

-Compile the different questions that come in and look for trends.
-One of my most successful articles (in terms of CPA and revenue) was born because I noticed the same question come up multiple times across multiple webinars, without any good resource out there already created.
+Compile the questions and look for trends.
+One of my most successful articles (in terms of CPA and revenue) was born because I noticed the same question arising multiple times across different webinars, without a good resource out there to provide an answer.

 How to organize qualitative data for quantitative analysis

-Once you have all of your insights, think of each one as a piece of data that hasn’t been matched with its category.
-There are different ways to slice your information, so consider which use would be best for your purposes.
+Once you have your insights, think of each one as a piece of data that hasn’t been matched with its category.
+You can partition your information in different ways, so consider which use would be best for your purposes.

-Some questions you want to ask while categorizing your data revolve around deal stage, ICP, acquisition funnel, and team relevance.
-Take your quotes, observations, and notes and pool them all under different organizational headings.
+While categorizing your data, ask questions about deal stage, ICP, acquisition funnel, and team relevance.
+Take your quotes, observations, and notes, and assign them different organizational headings.

 You can separate your gathered qualitative data points by relationship with your company.
 Are the respondents strangers, leads, or current customers?

-- Loyal customers (having been an active customer for X years)
+- Loyal customers (an active customer for X years)?

 2) What channel did the information come from?

-Look at what channels you got your information from to group your data by respondent status.
+Look at the channels that your information came from to group your data by respondent status.

-For example, if you got feedback from a response to your marketing newsletter, they are a lead, but may not be a customer.
-The same goes for someone who asks “can [product] do X for me?” in a top-funnel webinar.
+For example, if you received feedback from your marketing newsletter, they are a lead, but maybe not a customer.
+The same goes for someone who asks, “Can [product] do X for me?” in a top-of-funnel webinar.

-If you find a complaint in your customer support team’s inbox, they are an active customer.
-Any answers to a registration or sign up question would come from a new customer.
-If you’re pulling a quote from a published case study, they are likely a key customer.
+If you find a complaint in your customer support team’s inbox, they’re an active customer; any answers to a registration or sign-up question would come from a new customer.
+If you pull a quote from a published case study, they’re likely a key customer.

 3) How does the data relate to different areas of your ideal customer profile?

-You also want to organize your different quotes based on your ICP documents.
-These resources should already break down the most important aspects of your target audience in clear categories.
+You should organize quotes based on your ICP documents.
+These resources should already break down the most important aspects of your target audience into clear categories.

 4) What is the emotion or sentiment behind the information?

-You might also categorize the feedback under different emotions, such as anger, disappointment, delight, indifference, or appreciation.
+You could also categorize the feedback according to emotion, such as anger, disappointment, delight, indifference, or appreciation.

 These can give you an idea of what problems to fix first, and which features your customers love so you can highlight them on your website (in the same words your customers use).

-5) What internal team is the data most relevant to?
+5) Which internal team would find the data most relevant?

-Look at which teams your information would be relevant to.
+Look at the teams that your information would benefit.

-Did you notice that 90% of your new clients found you via your blog (SEO), whereas you’re investing heavily in social media ads?
+Did you notice 90% of your new clients found you via your blog (SEO), while you’re investing heavily in social media ads?

-Filter the information by the relevant team so you know who to send those insights to for action.
+Filter the information by the relevant team so you know who should receive those insights to take action.

-6) Which stage of your funnel is this information important for?
+6) Which stage of your funnel does this information affect?

 Another way to look at your data is by tying your data points to specific stages of your acquisition funnel or user journey.